by Dr. C.H. Weaver M.D. updated 11/2022

-A stage IV prostate cancer is said to exist if the final evaluation shows that the cancer has spread to distant locations in the body, which usually includes bones.
-Stage IV disease may be further classified as the following depending on the extent of the cancer (tumor):
+Stage IV prostate cancer is said to exist if the final evaluation shows that the cancer has spread outside the prostate.
+The most common site is to the bones.

-- The tumor has spread to pelvic lymph nodes or is obstructing the ureters (the tubes from the kidneys to the bladder), or both.
+- Prostate cancer can spread to pelvic lymph nodes and obstruct the ureters (the tubes from the kidneys to the bladder), or both.

-- Cancer spread (metastasis) to lymph nodes outside the pelvic area, bone involvement, or spread to other distant parts of the body.
+- Cancer can spread (metastasis) to lymph nodes outside the pelvic area, the bone, or spread to other distant parts of the body.

-Patients diagnosed with stage IV prostate cancer can be broadly divided into two groups.
-Patients with cancer locally confined to the pelvis, but involving adjacent organs or lymph nodes have localized stage IV or D1 prostate cancer.
-Patients with disease that has spread to distant organs, most commonly the spine, ribs, pelvis and other bones have metastatic stage IV or D2 prostate cancer.
+Patients with cancer locally confined to the pelvis, but involving adjacent organs or lymph nodes have localized "low volume" or stage IV or D1 prostate cancer.
+Patients with disease that has spread to distant organs, most commonly the spine, ribs, pelvis and other bones have "high volume" metastatic stage IV or D2 prostate cancer.

 Erleada™(apalutamide) is an androgen receptor inhibitor that works by binding directly to the ligand-binding domain of the AR.
 Erleada™ inhibits AR nuclear translocation, inhibits DNA binding, and impedes AR-mediated transcription.

-- In the Latitude clinical trial 1,199 men with high-risk metastatic castration-sensitive prostate cancer were treated with ADT with or without abiraterone.
+- In the Latitude clinical trial 1,199 men with high-risk metastatic castration-sensitive prostate cancer were treated with ADT with or without Zytiga.
 After a median follow-up of 30.4 months, the trial was stopped because of a clear survival benefit to those treated with Zytiga.
-Zytiga therapy was well tolerated, but there was an increase hypertension and hypokalemia.

 - In the STAMPEDE clinical trial 1,917 men mainly with newly diagnosed metastatic disease treated with ADT with or without Zytiga.
 The 3-year was 83% for Zytiga compared with 76% with ADT alone.
 Learn more here…